zhwa/mlir-example/book/Chapter-13-GPT-Part1.md

 }
 ```

-**Tensor-First Architecture**.
-Chapter 13 adopts a tensor-first design with functional-style operations: operations take tensor inputs and return tensor results, rather than using out-parameter memrefs.
-This matches modern MLIR best practices and enables automatic bufferization.
-Input indices are `int32`, table and output are `float32`.

 **Lowering to Standard Dialects**.
 Embedding lookup first lowers to tensor operations, then bufferization converts to memrefs with nested SCF loops:

 ```cpp